 James Barnes, General Secretary

 James is the General Secretary of the PSB, Managing Director of James Barnes Consultancy and past Chairman of Governors at Milton Abbey School.
 He has previously taught English to A Level and been a Prep School Headmaster.

-Philip Moore, Director of Education
+Jonathan Carroll, Director of Education

 Jonathan has taught in both single sex and co-educational schools, offering boarding and day options, in the maintained and independent systems in England; a period of three years teaching overseas for Shell in Brunei was also an immensely enjoyable time.
 For 18 years Jonathan was Headmaster at St Piran’s School, a co-educational Prep School in Maidenhead with 420 on roll.
 We are now delighted to have him as our Head of Education at PSB.